pandas DataFrames

 • Add new columns to a DataFrame based on existing data

-• Perform useful operations on DataFrames to summarize and manipulate data
+• Perform useful operations on DataFrames to summarize data

 Overview of lesson